POEM: A Corny Poem — Owed To Iowa

 Of corn

 I recently returned from a road trip out to Iowa to visit relatives, some of whom are corn farmers.
-I couldn't resist this corny poem, one of two corn written on this trip.
-I wrote over 25 on this eight-day trip, setting a new personal record of nine in one day, the first day.
-Riding (and waiting for) the bus offered ample for writing.
-The Megabus earned two specific poems and inspired a third poem about corporate incompetence and customer service.
-Quite predictably, cell phone and electronic gadget noise garnered a couple of poems as well.
-Plus, there are the omnipresent self-indulgent poems about or being a .
-The , rather than taking a vacation, is far more liable to hook up with me on vacation, loving open times and spaces to her magic.
-A is always on duty.
-I am delighted to have the of alongside my other 24/7 , such as running an e-commerce web site and being a blood donor.
-Fortunately, I can do several in my !
+I couldn’t resist this corny poem, one of two corn poems written on this trip.
+I wrote over 25 poems on this eight-day trip, setting a new personal record of nine poems in one day, the first day.
+Riding (and waiting for) the bus offered ample time for writing.
+The Megabus earned two specific poems and inspired a third poem about corporate incompetence and poor customer service.
+Quite predictably, cell phone and electronic gadget noise pollution garnered a couple of poems as well.
+Plus, there are the omnipresent self-indulgent poems about poetry or being a poet.
+The muse, rather than taking a vacation, is far more liable to hook up with me on vacation, loving open times and spaces to work her magic.
+A poet is always on duty.
+I am delighted to have the vocation of poet alongside my other 24/7 jobs, such as running an e-commerce web site and being a blood donor.
+Fortunately, I can do several jobs in my sleep!
 Stay tuned for more lodes of crop in coming weeks!

 This entry was posted in About Top Pun, Funny Poems, Poems and tagged , , , , , , , , , , , , , .
 Bookmark the permalink.